Mesothelioma misdiagnosis rate: up to 30-40% initially

 A second opinion can confirm your diagnosis, identify different treatment options, or catch a misdiagnosis.
 For mesothelioma specifically, pathology review by a specialist is critical.

-Why Mesothelioma Patients Need Second Opinions
+Why people with mesothelioma Need Second Opinions

 High Misdiagnosis Rates